terrencepreilly/darglint/README.rst

 -  [x] Add checks for "Yields" section, like "Returns".
 -  [x] Add numbers to errors, ability to silence certain errors.
 (Use same formatting as *pycodestyle*.)
+-  [ ] Take an argument which supports a formatting string for the error message.
+That way, anyone can specify their own format.
 -  [ ] Add TOML configuration file (use same interface as *pydoclint*, etc.)
--  [ ] Add type hint integration.
+-  [x] Add type hint integration.
 If an argument has a type hint, then the description of the argument, if it has a type, should match that.
 -  [ ] Add support for python versions earlier than 3.6.
 -  [ ] Syntastic support.
 (Syntastic is not accepting new checkers until